UBC-Thunderbots/Software/docs/getting-started.md

 ### Installing an IDE

-For those who prefer working on C/C++ with an IDE, we provide two options: CLion for an integrated experience and VSCode for a more lightweight setup.
+For those who prefer working on C/C++ with an IDE, we provide two options: CLion for an integrated experience and VS Code for a more lightweight setup.
 Both support our build system `bazel`.

 #### Installing an IDE: CLion